3 Days in Amsterdam Itinerary| Amsterdam City Break Travel Guide

 There are also bars, restaurants, cafes, and international food chains to keep you busy as you stroll through this popular leisure spot.

-Your time in Europe’s attraction capital will not be complete without visiting the famous Albert Cuyp Market.
+Your time in Europe’s attraction capital will not be complete without visiting the famous Albert Cuypmarkt street market where you’ll find cheese, fresh stroopwafels, Dutch pancakes and more.
 It is the city’s largest street market with a lot of history.

-The Cuyp Market has been in place since 1905 and is still a popular spot, even a century later.
+The Cuyp Market has been in place since 1905 and is still one of the most famous daily market in Amsterdam, even a century later.
 From fish and spices to makeup and cameras, you can get anything you desire at low prices.

 Amsterdam City Center